Sampling-aware Adversarial Attacks Against Large Language Models: Optimization effectiveness

 \section{Optimization effectiveness}

-We plot $ASR@50$, $ASR@1$, and $s_{harm@50}$ for each step in the optimization separately and compare to the first prompt candidate.
-We find that only GCG's iterates consistently improve.
+We plot $\text{ASR}_q@50$, $\text{ASR}_q@1$, and $\mathcal{H}_q@50$ for each step in the optimization separately and compare to the first prompt candidate.
+We find that only GCG and PAIR's iterates consistently improve.
 AutoDAN and BEAST improve on Llama 3 8B CB and Llama 3.1 8B, respectively.